travelogues/travelogues.github.io/_pages/resources.md

 ## Publications

-Upcoming publications, workshops etc. will be published here, as soon as they are available.
+Upcoming publications, workshops etc. will be published here as soon as they are available.